Emoji-Shaped Vibrators Exist & We Cannot Unsee Them

 Advertisement

 Emojibator launched in 2016 with its infamous eggplant vibrator, shaped after the equally infamous emoji commonly used in sexts and penis talk.
 Not to be mistaken for a child's toy, the Eggplant Emojibator is a 10-speed powerhouse crafted out of waterproof, body-safe silicone.
-The limited amount of reviews concurs that the sex toy is crafted from "really good" to "really great" material in a "fun" shape that's supported by "surprising" vibration settings that are strong but quiet — aka all the things you want in a vibrator, plus one thing you didn't even know you needed [insert eggplant emoji].
+The limited amount of reviews concur that the sex toy's material is everything from "really good" to "really great" and features a "fun" shape supported by "surprising" vibration settings that are strong but quiet — aka all the things you want in a vibrator, plus one thing you didn't even know you needed [insert eggplant emoji].

 Shop Emojibator